realgolf/docs/src/data/basics.md

 ### Introduction

 The levels are optional to play with and you can decide playing with them.
+You can access them by logging into your account and then open the Menu by clicking on the three bars labeled Menu in the top right corner or by pressing "ctrl+m".

 ## Archive

 ### Introduction

 In the Archive tab the saved games from the database are shown, when you save a game in the database you can view, edit and open it in the Archive tab, you can also delete one game at a time or all saved games at once.
+You can access them by logging into your account and then open the Menu by clicking on the three bars labeled Menu in the top right corner or by pressing "ctrl+m".

 **Please note that when saving a 4Winning Game the Count of how often a Field got hit will get deleted**